jameshughes89/cs102/src/site/topics/trees/binary-trees.rst

     Define PostOrderTraversal
         If the node exists
-            Call PreOrderTraversal on the left child node Call PreOrderTraversal on the right child node Access the node
+            Call PostOrderTraversal on the left child node Call PostOrderTraversal on the right child node Access the node